Dr. Death (2021 TV series)

-Dr. Death is an American crime drama anthology television series created by Patrick Macmanus, based on the podcast of the same name, focusing on the titular Christopher Duntsch, a neurosurgeon who became infamous for permanently mutilating his patients, killing two of them.
+Dr. Death is an American true crime drama anthology television series created by Patrick Macmanus, based on the podcast of the same name.
 It premiered on Peacock on July 15, 2021.
-In July 2022, the series was renewed for a second season.
+In July 2022, the series was renewed for a second season that premiered on December 21, 2023.

 Premise

-An arrogant, sinister doctor treats his Hippocratic Oath about the same way he treats his patients.
-As his malignant narcissism and psychopathy escalate, his fellow surgeons and a young assistant district attorney set out to stop him.
+Season 1 dramatizes the story of Christopher Duntsch, an American neurosurgeon convicted after permanently mutilating his patients, killing two of them.

+Season 2 dramatizes the story of Swiss surgeon and medical researcher Paolo Macchiarini, who was convicted after experimenting on his patients.